 The AB-PMJAY is a government scheme launched in 2018 jointly by the Central and State Governments to provide free healthcare coverage for individuals and families who have a low income.
-The AB-PMJAY health scheme provides a total sum insured of ₹5 lakh per year, for each family registered under the scheme.
+The PMJAY health scheme provides a total sum insured of ₹5 lakh per year, for each family registered under the scheme.
 With more than 50 crore registered beneficiaries, AB-PMJAY is one of the largest health schemes in the world.
 Beneficiaries can seek treatment under any empanelled hospital under this scheme.

 The PMSBY is a scheme launched by the Central Government to provide extremely low-cost insurance for accidents to Indian citizens.
 This government scheme offers coverage of ₹2 lakh in case of loss of limbs or ₹1 lakh for loss of an eye for only ₹12 per year, for each member of the family.
 Citizens from the ages of 18 to 70 are eligible for Pradhan Mantri Suraksha Bima Yojana.

 The ESIS health scheme was launched by the government in the year 1950 to provide health coverage to employees and their families.
 This health plan was introduced by the government of India to provide coverage to employees against sickness, temporary or permanent disability, life-threatening diseases, etc. There are more than 3 crore registered beneficiaries under this scheme.
 The beneficiaries and their families can seek treatment at ESI centres across all India.